Thread Parameters and Lifetime

-In the previous article, we learned the basic operations of std::thread — creating, joining, detaching, and getting the ID.
-Along the way, we intentionally or unintentionally sidestepped a crucial topic: how exactly do the arguments passed to a thread reach the thread function?
-Why is it that sometimes I clearly pass in a reference, but modifications inside the thread don't affect the outside variable?
-And why does the program sometimes crash inexplicably after using std::ref?
+In the previous post, we learned the basic operations of std::thread: creation, join, detach, and getting IDs.
+At that time, we intentionally or unintentionally skirted around a very important topic: how do the arguments passed to the thread actually reach the thread function?
+Why is it that sometimes I clearly pass in a reference, but the variable outside doesn't change when modified inside the thread?
+Why does the program sometimes crash inexplicably after using std::ref?

-In this article, we will thoroughly dismantle these problems.
-The parameter passing mechanism of std::thread has a very core design decision — decay-copy, which dictates that all arguments are conceptually passed by value.
-Once you understand this mechanism, you will be able to recognize the root cause of a large class of concurrency bugs.
-Then we will dig deeper: dangling references, this pointer capture, object destruction order, and lambda reference capture traps — the essence of all these problems boils down to one thing: the thread's lifetime exceeds the lifetime of the objects it references.
+In this post, we will thoroughly dissect these issues.
+A core design decision in std::thread's parameter passing mechanism is decay-copy, which dictates that all arguments are conceptually passed by value.
+Understanding this mechanism allows you to see the root cause of a large class of concurrency bugs.
+Then we will go deeper: dangling references, this pointer capture, object destruction order, lambda reference capture pitfalls—the essence of these issues is all the same thing: the thread's lifetime exceeds the lifetime of the objects it references.

-Let's start with a fact that might surprise you: no matter how your thread function signature is written, the constructor of std::thread always copies (or moves) all passed arguments by value.
-This behavior is called decay-copy — the argument types go through the same decay process as function template argument deduction: references are stripped, const/volatile are discarded, arrays decay to pointers, and functions decay to function pointers.
+First, a fact that might surprise you: regardless of how you write your thread function signature, the std::thread constructor always copies (or moves) all passed arguments by value.
+This behavior is called decay-copy—the argument types undergo the same decay process as function template argument deduction: references are stripped, const/volatile are discarded, arrays decay to pointers, and functions decay to function pointers.

 Let's look at this behavior in code: